 Treatment Options For Burning Sensation In Legs Below Knee

-Treatment for burning sensation in the leg below the knee will depend entirely upon the underlying causative factors.
+Treatment will depend entirely upon the underlying causative factors.
 The treatment options for systemic illnesses may be as follows:

 - Appropriate and timely treatment of systemic illnesses results in significant improvement in neuropathic signs and symptoms.

-- Immune-Mediated Systemic Illnesses – Such as systemic lupus erythematosus and rheumatoid arthritis may require treatment options such as corticosteroids, immune-suppressants, plasmapheresis, and intravenous immunoglobulins.
+- Immune-Mediated Systemic Illnesses – Such as Systemic Lupus Erythematosus (SLE) and Rheumatoid Arthritis may require treatment options such as corticosteroids, immune-suppressants, plasmapheresis, and intravenous immunoglobulins.

 - In the case of diabetic neuropathy, control and maintenance of blood sugars at optimum levels prevents the development of burning sensation in legs and feet.